Australia–South Africa relations

-South Africa-Australia relations are the historical and bilateral ties between the Commonwealth of Australia and the Republic of South Africa that formally established diplomatic relations in 1947.
+Australia–South Africa relations are the historical and bilateral ties between the Commonwealth of Australia and the Republic of South Africa that formally established diplomatic relations in 1947.
 Australia is home to one of the largest South African communities abroad with approximately 189,230 South Africans living in the country.
 Both countries are members of the Cairns Group, Commonwealth of Nations, G20, Indian Ocean Rim Association and the United Nations.

 History

 Australian and New Zealand soldiers at Klerksdorp during the Second Boer War; 1901.

 Both nations are historically linked through the British Empire.
 Between 1899 and 1902, Australia contributed over 16,000 soldiers to fight alongside the British during the Second Boer War to fight against primarily Afrikaans-speaking settlers of the Transvaal Republic and Orange Free State.
 Over 500 Australians died in the war.

 During World War I and World War II; soldiers from both Australia and South Africa fought alongside each other in Europe and North Africa and the Pacific.
 South Africa obtained its independence from Great Britain in 1910 while Australia obtained its independence in 1901.

 Since 1947, both countries enjoyed very close political and economic ties.
 In 1948, South Africa adopted the policy of apartheid.
 As campaigns for international isolation of South Africa intensified in the 1970s and 1980s, successive Australian governments placed Australia firmly in the anti-apartheid camp.
 Thus supporting United Nations resolutions against apartheid and implementing oil, trade and arms embargo against South Africa.

 When Australian Prime Minister Gough Whitlam came to power in December 1972, his Government quickly acted to dismantle all vestiges of racism and to adopt a more independent stance on foreign policy.
 One of its first actions was to restrict the entry of racially selected sports teams and individuals and initiate an apartheid sports boycott.
 In 1977, Prime Minister Malcolm Fraser was instrumental and played a key role in Gleneagles Agreement imposing sanctions on sporting ties with South Africa.

 In 1987, former Australian Prime Minister Malcolm Fraser, in his role as the head of the Commonwealth Eminent Persons Group campaigning against apartheid, visited Nelson Mandela in prison.
 In February 1990, Mandela was released from prison and in October 1990, Mandela, as President of the African National Congress; paid a visit to Australia.
-During his visit to Australia, Mandela however did not bring up the plight of Aboriginal Australians stating that he did not wish to “interfere in the internal politics of another country."
+During his visit to Australia, Mandela however did not bring up the plight of Aboriginal Australians stating that he did not wish to "interfere" in the internal politics of another country.

 After the inauguration of the first democratically elected Government of South Africa in May 1994, relations between both nations were normalized.
 In 1997, the Australia-South Africa Joint Ministerial Commission (JMC) was established which is chaired by Trade Ministers.
 The JMC is the peak forum for the discussion and strengthening of the trade and economic relationship between both nations.

 In the early 2000s, Australia's trade with South Africa had become more liberalized and they also played a significant role along with India in the Indian Ocean Rim Association for Regional Cooperation.